knaidoo29/mistreeplus/README.md

   - `randwalkcart3d` : Random walk simulation in 3D.
   - `usphererotate` : Rotates point on unit sphere.
   - `randwalkusphere` : Random walk simulation on a unit sphere.

+* `tree` : Functions for finding adjacent nodes, constructing tree dictionaries and finding paths in a tree.
+  - `get_adjacents` : Find the adjacent points to each node.
+  - `smooth_stat_with_graph` : Smoothes a statistics based on adjacent indices.
+  - `get_edge_dict` : Constructs an edge node dictionary to call weight values quickly.
+  - `get_groups` : Finds groups in a disconnected graph.
+  - `perc_from_root_by_N` : Finds percolation paths of length N from a defined root node.
+  - `perc_from_all_by_N` : Finds percolation paths of length N from all nodes.
+  - `percpath2weight` : Finds the weight of percolation paths.
+  - `percpath2percends` : Finds the ends of each percolation path.
+  - `percend_dist2D` : Finds the distance of percolation path ends in 2D.
+  - `percend_dist3D` : Finds the distance of percolation path ends in 2D.
+  - `adjacents2tree` : Converts adjacents list to a tree structured dictionary.
+  - `findpath2root` : Finds the path for a node to the root node of a tree.
+  - `findpath` : Finds the path across a tree between any points on a node.
+  - `get_path_weight` : Finds the weight of a path.
+  - `get_centrality` : Defines the centrality of a graph.
+  - `get_spine` : Finds the spine from a specific starting node, determined by its centrality.
+  - `get_spines` : Finds the spines of a given tree.

+## Support

+* Bugs and issues should be reported via github issues [here](https://github.com/knaidoo29/mistreeplus/issues).
+* Suggestion for more functions or new statistics can be emailed to _krishna.naidoo.11@ucl.ac.uk_.